slsniffer/TeamSL.Infrastructure/README.md

 # Overview
-It is simple, well-organized and clean platform to build simple CRUD solutions based on CQRS pattern based on .NET framework.
+It is simple, well-organized and clean platform to build simple CRUD solutions build on CQRS pattern using .NET framework.

 ## Tools
 - [Autofac](https://github.com/autofac/Autofac) - good inversion of control container for .NET applications.